dtrifuno/quickdiv/README.md

 use quickdiv::DivisorU64;

 fn is_quadratic_residue(q: u64, modulus: u64) -> bool {
-    // Initializing a divisor is more expensive than a single unoptimized
+    // Initializing a divisor is more expensive than a single
-    // division, to gain benefit you must divide multiple times by same divisor. let modulus = DivisorU64::new(modulus);
+    // unoptimized division, to gain a benefit you must divide
+    // multiple times by the same divisor. let modulus = DivisorU64::new(modulus);

-    // The original value can be recovered using ::get(). for x in (0..modulus.get()) {
+    // The original value can be recovered by using ::get(). for x in (0..modulus.get()) {
-        // A divisor can be used as the right-hand side operand with
+        // A divisor can be used as the second operand with
         // the / and % operators.
         if (x * x) % modulus == q {
             return true;